TIGER-AI-Lab/LongRAG/README.md

 ## **Long Retriever**
 We leverage open-sourced dense retrieval toolkit, [Tevatron](https://github.com/texttron/tevatron).
 For all our retrieval experiments.
 The base embedding model we used is bge-large-en-v1.5.
-We have provided a sample script; make sure to update the parameters with your own dataset path.
+We have provided a sample script; make sure to update the parameters with your own dataset local path.
 Additionally, our script uses 4 GPUs to encode the corpus for time saving; please update this based on your own use case.
 ```bash
 sh scripts/run_retrieve_tevatron.sh